petr7555/pv254-board-games-recommender/README.md

 			- average rating = 7.13
 		- number of ratings per user
 			- ![histogram](images/ratings_per_user_histogram.png)
-			- average number of ratings per user = 46.05
+			- average number of ratings per user = 46.05 (median = 12)
+			- maximum number of ratings by user = 6493
+			- 411 374 distinct users rated at least 1 game
+			- 19.3% of users (79 296) rated only 1 game
 		- density of ratings matrix
 	- data cleaning/preprocessing:
 		- multiple ratings of the same game by some users - duplicates removed, only latest rating kept (ratings don't have timestamps, so we assumed file user_ratings.csv is ordered chronologically and kept the last occurence of Username-BGGId pair in the file)